The Physical Symptoms Of A Nervous Breakdown

 You can get help for a nervous breakdown

-Signs and symptoms of a nervous breakdown
+Signs of a nervous breakdown

 The signs and symptoms of a nervous breakdown vary from person to person and generally rely significantly upon the mental health of the individual experiencing the breakdown.
 The symptoms of a nervous breakdown will often mimic whatever mental illness is at play or whatever is causing disruption to mental health; consequently, no two are the same.